minio/docs/source/operations/concepts/availability-and-resiliency.rst

    You must use :ref:`Site <minio-site-replication-overview>` or :ref:`Bucket <minio-bucket-replication>` replication to create a :abbr:`BC/DR (Business Continuity / Disaster Recovery)`-ready remote deployment for restoring lost data.

 For multi-pool MinIO deployments, each pool requires at least one erasure set maintaining read/write quorum to continue performing operations.
-   If one pool loses all erasure sets, MinIO can no longer determine whether whether a given read/write operation would have routed to that pool.
+   If one pool loses all erasure sets, MinIO can no longer determine whether a given read/write operation would have routed to that pool.
    MinIO therefore stops all I/O to the deployment, even if other pools remain operational.

    .. figure:: /images/availability/availability-pool-failure.svg